gmc-code/PC-algorithms/docs/maths_python/lowest_common_multiples.rst

 LCM of multiple numbers
 ---------------------------------------------------

-| The lowest common multiple of triples or more natural numbers can be found by finding multiplying the highest power of their prime factors.
 | The pseudocode to find LCM of multiple numbers has the steps to find the lowest common multiple of multiple numbers:

 .. code-block:: pseudocode